Community comes together for veteran battling cancer

 PITTSTON, Pa. — Ray Laudato of Old Forge served the country in Vietnam and retired from a career he had for 60 years right after Christmas.

-Only three days after his last day of work he got the news that he has bladder cancer.
+Only three days after his last day of work, he got the news that he has bladder cancer.

 "It was a surprise, it wasn't exactly what I expected to do in retirement," Laudato said.
 "At least I have the time to take care of it now."

-Laudato's cancer was operable but he's facing a long and pricy chemotherapy treatment.
+Laudato's cancer was operable, but he's facing a long and pricy chemotherapy treatment.

 "Ray's been a friend of ours, of the family's for almost 20 years," said Francine Arcaro of Arcaro's The Next Generation.
-"We've watched him help everyone he can and now is when he needed our help."
+"We've watched him help everyone he can, and now is when he needed our help."

 Family members said dozens of friends donated raffle baskets and offered to help serve pasta dinners.

-Strangers packed the place offering Laudato well wishes.
+Strangers packed the place, offering Laudato well wishes.

 "It shows that nobody fights alone, that as a community we all stand together, we all do this together," Megan Laudato, Ray's daughter-in-law, said.
-"They saw that there`s a veteran that`s in need and needs help paying medical bills and needs help to fight for his cancer treatments."
+"They saw that there's a veteran that's in need and needs help paying medical bills and needs help to fight for his cancer treatments."

 Laudato still has five rounds of chemo to go; he says this show of support gave him the strength to get through it.

 "This outpouring of love and support for me, it's humbling, it's unbelievable," he said.
-"I never expected anything like this and just so overwhelmed with everything that`s going on here today."
+"I never expected anything like this and just so overwhelmed with everything that's going on here today."

 RELATED: Benefit Held to Aid Victim's Family